-The Board has determined that all directors and director nominees have no material relationship with the Company and, therefore, are independent, except for Mr. Watson.
-Mr. Watson is currently the President and CEO of the Company.
-The Board has determined that Mr. Gunsett is independent because fees for legal services rendered by Baker & Hostetler LLP, where Mr. Gunsett was a partner during fiscal 2020, were not material to the Company or to that firm (less than \$700,000 for fiscal 2020) and the nature of the relationship has been properly disclosed to the Board.
+The Board has determined that all current directors and director nominees have no material relationship with the Company and, therefore, are independent, except for Messrs.
+Watson and Rosgaard.
+Mr. Watson is currently the CEO of the Company.
+Mr. Rosgaard is currently the Chief Operating Officer of the Company and Mr. Watson's successor as CEO.
+The Board has determined that Mr. Gunsett is independent because fees for legal services rendered by Baker & Hostetler LLP, where Mr. Gunsett was a partner during two months of fiscal 2021, were not material to the Company or to that firm during fiscal 2021 and the nature of the relationship has been properly disclosed to the Board.
 Mr. Gunsett retired from Baker & Hostetler LLP in December 2020.
-The Board has determined that Mr. Gasser is independent because more than five years have passed since he retired as an employee of the Company.